zhu00121/COVID-CRNN/README.md

 This saliency map is designed to capture important regions in modulation tensorgram by incorporating temporal saliency.
 Although it is here applied to our COVID-CRNN model, the computation can be used together with any models with a CNN and RNN block.

 Code locations: []

+## Cite info
+Our paper is currently under review, but you may cite the preprint version of it:

+## Contact info
+If you have any questions, do not hesitate to contact me at Yi.Zhu@inrs.ca.
+More work on speech applications can also be found at [].